|French Toast Waffles with Mixed Berry Sauce|

 Combine the strawberries, blackberries, raspberries, sugar and 1/4 cup water in a medium saucepan, bring to boil and cook, stirring occasionally, until the berries are soft, about 10 minutes.
 Remove from the heat and let cool for 5 minutes.

 Transfer the berry mixture to a blender or food processor, add the raspberry preserves and lemon juice and blend until smooth.
 Transfer to a bowl and let cool to room temperature.
 The sauce will keep in the refrigerator stored in a container with a tight fitting lid for 1 week.
+(Note: this makes a lot of sauce; consider cutting the recipe in half.)

 To make the French Toast Waffles: